 4. The instantaneous streamlines in the plane Z=0:

-5. The pressure coefficient on a sphere approaching another sphere along the line connection their centers
+5. The pressure coefficient on a sphere approaching another sphere along the line connecting their centers

-All computations presented here were performed using MATLAB and Visual Fortran compilers with double precision.
-In order to determine the number of images N required to provide the relative accuracy of calculations, all quantities of interest were computed with consequently increasing N until the relative error was attained.
-As expected, the number of required images increases with the normalized distance decreasing.
-The integral characteristics such as the added mass coefficient or the force acting on a sphere, required less images than the fluid velocity or the pressure coefficient.
-The maximum number of images was necessary to calculate the fluid velocity and the pressure in closest vicinity of the stagnation point.
+All computations presented in this work were performed using MATLAB and Visual Fortran compilers with double precision.
+To determine the number of images N required to provide the relative accuracy of calculations, all quantities of interest were computed with consequently increasing N until the relative error was attained.
+Then, as expected, the number of required images increases with the normalized distance decreasing.
+The integral characteristics such as the added mass coefficient or the force acting on a sphere required fewer images than the fluid velocity or the pressure coefficient.
+Also, the maximum number of images was necessary to calculate the fluid velocity and the pressure in the closest vicinity of the stagnation point.

 The coefficients of the added mass and the repulsive force

-To calculate the added mass coefficient for =0 it is sufficient to take into account about 100 images, which gives .
-The exact value of the same coefficient calculated by Hicks (1879) is (the relative error is less than ).
-It should be noted, that calculating the velocity V in the stagnation point is subject to an error due to the numerical rounding of the computer calculations.
-However, even for such small distances as the condition for the fluid velocity in the stagnation point is satisfied with an accuracy up to 14 digits with accounted 800 images.
+To calculate the added mass coefficient for =0, it is sufficient to consider about 100 images, giving .
+The exact value of the same coefficient calculated by Hicks (1879) is , and the relative error is less than .
+Also, calculating the velocity V in the stagnation point is subject to an error due to the numerical rounding of the computer calculations.
+However, even for such small distances such as , the condition for the fluid velocity in the stagnation point is satisfied with an accuracy up to 14 digits for 800 images.